thunderbird/webext-docs/windows.rst

       :name: [``type``]
       :type: (:ref:`windows.WindowType`)

-      The type of browser window this is.
+      The type of window this is.

    .. api-member::